 Salieri was born near Verona, later becoming one of the most important figures in Italian opera of his day, composing for opera houses around Europe and working in the court of the Habsburg monarchy.

-He was also an extremely influential teacher, counting Beethoven, Schubert, Liszt and Mozart’s son amongst his pupils.
+He was also an extremely influential teacher, counting Beethoven, Schubert, Liszt, and Mozart’s son among his pupils.

 One of the most beloved composers of all time, Mozart’s name has become virtually a byword for precocious musical talent.

 Famously, he began composing at just five years old, by which point he was already proficient on multiple instruments.

 A versatile composer, he wrote over 600 works, including symphonies, concertos, string quartets, and an unfinished Requiem, his pieces are filled with sublime, elegant melodies, many of which remain familiar today.

 He built upon Gluck’s developments to write The Magic Flute and The Marriage of Figaro, some of the most popular operas of all time.